Our App Features. How powerful is the app?

-Do you only need the viola part of a string trio?
-Or do you just want to play a Chopin prélude?
+Do you only need the viola part of a string quartet?
+Or do you just want to play one Chopin prélude?
 Or put another way: You want to purchase all of Beethoven's piano sonatas together at a particularly cost-effective price?

 The whole of the G. Henle publishing house’s catalogue is available in small units, in individual instrumental parts and in individual pieces.
 Editions containing related content, for instance the two books of the Well-Tempered Clavier, can be purchased together as a package at a lower price.
 Use the Henle Library App to purchase precisely the score you need, no more – and no less.
 This app saves you both money and storage space.